A careful reading of

 The university has refused to comment since.
 Levant said Houle's advice to Coulter had emboldened students to block her appearance.

-So, "blocking her appearance" was threatening to her safety?
-It's worth noting that Glenn Greenwald wrote a good post about the pernicious nature of hate speech laws such as Canada's, but that's a far cry from suggesting that Coulter's "safety" was threatened because a bunch of students were protesting her talk.
+good post about the pernicious nature of hate speech laws such as Canada's, but that's a far cry from suggesting that Coulter's "safety" was threatened because a bunch of students were protesting her talk.
 Given her propensity for stunts such as this, though:

 Coulter, a best-selling author and syndicated columnist, was in the middle of a three-city tour of Canada, which began at the University of Western Ontario in London on Monday, and ends in Calgary on Thursday.